 By the end of the two weeks, the phoneme /nk/ introduced us to Pink Panda who thinks he is pink!
 Children had a go at mixing the colour pink with paint and made pink roses out of tissue paper.
+Children made links out of paper and compared how long they were.
+There were competitions as to who could make the longest paper chain links and they showed excellent teamwork!
 We also completed our science experiment about sinking and floating.

-Purposeful Writing

-When we learnt about bees, the children wrote the passcode 'buzz' to be able to take part in honey tasting.
-The children looked at 4 different types of honey- Oxfordshire wildflower honey, Scottish heather honey, Yorkshire creamy set honey and African wild bee honey.
+Purposeful Writing When we learnt about bees, the children wrote the passcode 'buzz' to be able to take part in honey tasting.
+The children looked at different types of honey, from wildflower honey, to heather honey to creamy Yorkshire honey.
 The children carefully observed the differences between the honey in terms of colour, texture and smell and then they tasted each one and explained which ones they preferred and why.